 Somerset’s Levels and Moors are a haven for Wonderful Wildlife.
-At the heart of the area lies the Avalon Marshes and its nationally important nature reserves.
-In the last 50 years wildlife has thrived as abandoned peat workings have been transformed and restored to lush wetlands, many of which are now designated as National Nature Reserves.
+Avalon Marshes and its nationally important nature reserves sits at the heart of the area.
+Over the last 50 years wildlife has thrived here as abandoned peat workings have been transformed and restored to lush wetlands, many of which are now designated as National Nature Reserves.

-Covering around 1,500 hectares (3,700 acres), the nature reserves are a haven for a broad array of wildlife and offer the chance to see some unusual species, rarely seen elsewhere.
+Covering around 1,500 hectares (3,700 acres), the nature reserves are a home to a broad array of wildlife and offer the chance to see some unusual species, rarely seen elsewhere.
 There are many habitat types to discover including open water, reed-bed, mire, fen, meadow and wet woodland.
 Access is provided by numerous tracks, trails and hides.

-There is a general location map below and the links at the side of this page will take you to information on the individual reserves.
-The Avalon Marshes Centre sits centrally amongst them and makes a great base from which to explore.
-There are plenty of places to eat and drink in the area and Glastonbury is close by.
+There is a general location map below and the links at the left-hand side of this page will take you to detailed information on the individual reserves.
+The Avalon Marshes Centre sits centrally and makes a great base from which to explore.
+There are plenty of places to eat and drink in the area with Glastonbury and Street close by.